bqhou/bqhou/README.md

 ### Hi there 👋

-🔭 I am Beth, I'm a data analyst interested in all things Python and data science!

-🌱 I’m currently creating web applications using React JS, HTML, CSS
+🔭 I am Beth, I'm a data analyst interested in all things Tableau, SQL, Python and data science!
+Also, I’m  creating web applications using React JS, HTML, CSS

 <!--
 **bqhou/bqhou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started: s
+Here are some ideas to get you started:

 - I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...